 Lisette took me ice skating for the first time, and I can count on all ten of my fingers and toes and then all ten of her fingers and toes just how much I fell that night- the laughs were endless!
 Holding onto her while she skated alongside my wobbly baby chicken legs, gave me a comfort that may seem insignificant to others, but to me signified that she would always be the one by my side when I fall, and when I get back up.
 The encourager to try, try again.

 I will remember the nights spent by the fire, talking about nothing and everything.
-I’ll remember being so cold, but there’s something so satisfying about how cold air fills your lungs, and it’s almost like taking your first breath after holding it for a while.
+I’ll remember being so cold.
+But, there’s something so satisfying about how cold air fills your lungs.
+It’s almost like taking your first breath after holding it for a while.

-I will remember the smell of winter, and how it really does smell like Christmas!
+I will remember the smell of winter, and it really does smell like Christmas!

 Words by Lisette

 My favorite memory of my wife is when we went on vacation to Maui.
 We planned our trip to be a cleansing and healing experience, as we had just opened a business and felt overworked.

 Hawaii was everything you’d expect it to be.
 Mountains, waterfalls, locals, hula dancers, and defiantly felt like something out of a scene from Moana!